odoo/documentation/content/applications/hr/referrals.rst

 Users with either :guilabel:`Referral User`, :guilabel:`Officer`, or :guilabel:`Administrator`
 access rights for the *Recruitment* application have access to the *Referrals* application.
-Only users with :guilabel:`Administrator` access rights for the *Recruitment* application have access to the :ref:`reporting <referrals/reporting>` and configurations menus.
+Only users with :guilabel:`Administrator` access rights for the *Recruitment* application have access to the :doc:`reporting <referrals/reporting>` and configurations menus.
 For more information on users and access rights, refer to these documents: :doc:`../general/users` and :doc:`../general/users/access_rights`.